 The first tranche of the lab tenants include financial inclusion startup Kora, a blockchain-powered marketplace, infrastructure, and digital payments solution for inclusive financial systems that connect people, communities and capital.

-The AMLT Network and the Coinfirm AML/KYC Platform sit at the heart of solving this problem.
+Coinfirm AML/KYC Platform sit at the heart of solving this problem.
 One reason individuals and companies in Africa have a hard time entering the traditional global financial market is that the incumbent compliance system is highly ineffective.
 It cannot discriminate based on the actions of the individual or business but generally treats the entire region as high risk.

 A Transformative Cryptocurrency Model